shopsys/shopsys/docs/model/how-to-work-with-products.md

 # How to Work with Products

-In the context of the products, there are several concepts on the Shopsys Framework that can not be understood at first sight.
+In the context of the products, there are several concepts on the Shopsys Platform that can not be understood at first sight.
 The article describes this concepts more in detail.

 ## Groups of products - "listable", "sellable", "offered", "visible"